mattclarke/advent_of_code_20/README.md

 ### Part 2
 * Recursion was simple enough once I understood the rules, should have read the instructions more closely.
 TODO: remove repeated code?

+## Day 23
+### Part 1
+* Trivial brute force.
+Lists and popping and inserting.
+As part 2 is bigger I went back and changed it to a linked list.
+### Part 2
+* Takes ~25 seconds with linked list.